U.S. Company Formation

 • Unlimited number of shareholders

-• Entity-level taxation (potential double taxation)
+• Entity-level taxation (possible double taxation)

 • Suitable for high-growth companies and IPO planning